Compatibility

 • Emits pre-SIEM cost insight metrics to Prometheus / ROI Analytics

-• Fails independently — logs continue flowing to Splunk if Reporter goes down
+• Fails independently, logs continue flowing to Splunk if Reporter goes down

-Streaming from S3:
+Fetching from S3:

 Agentless SIEM analysis: The MCP server's SIEM-sample tool queries Splunk REST API for cost analysis without deploying a DaemonSet.